 Working with the Jane Goodall Institute sparked my interest in the web as a format for online storytelling and documentary creation, a work and art form that I have pursued ever since.

-In 2006, when Google introduced Google Maps and Google Earth, I was fascinated and inpired by the virtually limitless possibilities offered by these tools.
-While working in DC and living on a boat, I developed a rudimentary "geo-blogging" platform using Google maps, and Google Earth to track weekend boating trips on the Potomac river.
+In 2006, when Google introduced Google Maps and Google Earth, I was fascinated and inspired by the virtually limitless possibilities offered by these tools.
+While working in DC and living on a boat, I developed a rudimentary "geo-blogging" platform using Google maps, and Google Earth to track weekend boating trips on the Potomac River.
 Soon after, with a little work and coordination, I launched the Gombe Chimpanzee blog using the same toolset.
-The new blog allowing researchers in Gombe, Tanzania to document their work with Jane's famous chimps, bringing the institute’s donors into the forest in a whole new way, and attracting the attention of Google Earth, and Google’s new Earth outreach program.
+The blog allowed researchers in Gombe, Tanzania to document their work with Jane's famous chimps, bringing the institute’s donors into the forest in a whole new way, and attracting the attention of Google Earth, and Google’s new Earth outreach program.

-To this day, I have continued to work on the storytelling / field journaling software concept, building an open-source, mobile-assisted geographic web publishing toolset, FieldBlogger.
-FieldBlogger is built from the ground up for telling environmental stories, collecting data and assisting research.
+To this day, I have continued to work on the storytelling/field journaling software concept, building an open-source, mobile-assisted geographic web publishing toolset, FieldBlogger.
+FieldBlogger is designed from the ground up for telling environmental stories, collecting data and assisting research.
 To further develop this, I applied for and was awarded $200,000 in grants for software development from the University of Wyoming and the National Science Foundation’s EPSCoR program over the last 3 years.
 Fieldblogger should be available to the public in late 2018.

-Over the years, I have continued to explore new possibilities, techniques, and technologies to add to my creative tool kit.
+Over the years, I have continued to explore new possibilities, techniques, and technologies to add to my creative toolkit.
 I learned to fly drones and explore aerial photography and videography, including designing and deploying remote, live-streaming wildlife cameras in the outback of Wyoming.
-I am now pursuing a private pilot’s license to further expand my physical horizons.
+I am now pursuing a private pilot’s license to expand my physical horizons further.

 I feel incredibly lucky to have had all the exciting opportunities presented to me by my work, and I look forward to my next adventure.